priceline-partner-network/api-documentation/src/guides/hotel/migration.md

 ## Cancellation

+Since new inventory that **does** support cancellation will now appear in the Unified Express Path, you are strongly encouraged to update your implementation to support cancellation when available.

 ### Recognizing a Cancellable Rate from `Express.Contract` and `Express.MultiContract`

-The `cancellation_details` node provides machine-readable cancellation policy information for the rate.
+The new `cancellation_details` node provides machine-readable cancellation policy information for the rate.

 ```json
 "cancellation_details": {